 Symptoms of Neuropathy

-- Organ issues – People with nerve damage may have problems that affect their organ functions.
+- Organ issues: People with nerve damage may have problems that affect their organ functions.
 For example, problems digesting their food (bloating, heartburn, or vomiting), difficulty controlling their bowels or bladder, or trouble swallowing can all be symptoms of nerve damage.

-- Other symptoms – Men may find they have problems with erections, while women may have trouble with vaginal dryness or lack of orgasm.
+- Other symptoms: Men may find they have problems with erections, while women may have trouble with vaginal dryness or lack of orgasm.
 You may start to sweat too little, too much, or too often, resulting in problems controlling your body temperature.

 Neuropathy from Car Accidents and Other Trauma

 Broken or damaged bones can put pressure on surrounding nerves.
-A herniated or bulging disc from a spinal injury can also put pressure on surrounding nerves or the spinal cord itself, causing compressed nerves.
+A herniated or bulging disc from a spinal injury can also pressure surrounding nerves or the spinal cord itself, causing compressed nerves.
 Entrapment neuropathy (compression) is caused by physical compression or irritation of major nerve trunks and peripheral nerves, causing nerve pain to radiate or other symptoms.

-Forceful or awkward movements can cause damage as well, resulting in irritation that may cause ligaments, tendons, and/or muscles to become inflamed and swollen.
+Forceful or awkward movements can cause damage as well, resulting in irritation that may cause ligaments, tendons, or muscles to become inflamed and swollen.
 Pressure on a nerve can result in the inability to transmit signals either to or from the brain.
 Sometimes they may be misinterpreted, resulting in the sensation of pain.

 Consider Hiring an Experienced Florida Personal Injury Attorney to Help You